Transport in Ireland: Bus services

-Some private rural operators exist, such as Halpenny's in Blackrock, County Louth, which was the first private bus operator to run a public service in Ireland, Bus Feda (Feda O'Donnell Coaches), which operates twice daily routes from Ranafast, County Donegal to Galway and back.
+TFI Local Link is a set of not-for-profit operators, funded via the National Transport Authority, that provide bus services in rural Ireland.
+Other private rural operators exist, such as Halpenny's in Blackrock, County Louth, which was the first private bus operator to run a public service in Ireland, Bus Feda (Feda O'Donnell Coaches), which operates twice daily routes from Ranafast, County Donegal to Galway and back.

 In Northern Ireland Ulsterbus provides the bus network, with its sister company Metro providing services in Belfast.
 Both are part of state-owned Translink.
 Tiger Coaches operates a very late night bus service on Friday and Saturday nights between Belfast and Lisburn.

 Private hire companies offer groups travelling throughout Ireland with options ranging from cars to 56 passenger coaches.
 Private Coach Hire Companies can be found at CTTC.ie.

 Cross-border services (e.g. Dublin city centre to Belfast) are run primarily by a partnership of Ulsterbus and Bus Éireann with some services run across the border exclusively by one of the two companies (e.g. Derry–Sligo run by Bus Éireann).
 Aircoach, a private operator, does however operate a competing Dublin to Belfast Express service via Dublin Airport.

 According to an Irish Times article in September 2022, 14.3% of national journeys in the Republic of Ireland were undertaken by bus, compared to the European average of 8.8%.
-However, this may be partly due to the lack of widespread train coverage in the country, as Ireland’s figure of 3.1% usage of trains for journeys is well behind the European average of 7.9%.
+However, this may be partly due to the lack of widespread train coverage in the country, as Ireland's figure of 3.1% usage of trains for journeys is well behind the European average of 7.9%.